toddjonker/fusion-java-old/doc/draft/ffi.md

 ## **Implementing a Procedure**

 In the vast majority of cases, you will write a `Procedure` class and then instantiate that class exactly once.
-Your class will need to be in the `com.amazon.fusion` Java package in order to have access to the internal APIs.
+Your class will need to be in the `dev.ionfusion.fusion` Java package in order to have access to the internal APIs.
 Within your Procedure, you'll implement the `doApply` method.